Creating a pattern collection from concept to sketch

 CREATE AN INSPIRATION BOARD

 Creating an inspiration board is not a necessary step, but it is a great tool to keep you in line with the feel you want for your design.
 It should guide you to the style and tone of your sketches.
 But, be careful to use your inspiration for just that, inspiration.
 Do not to use it to copy anyone else’s work.
-I use Pinterest to create inspiration boards, and I created one for the Good Boy Pattern Collection, my current project.
-You can view my Pinterest inspiration board here.
+I use Pinterest to create inspiration boards, and it is a fantastic tool for assembling ideas.

 I also create a separate inspiration board in Adobe Illustrator, pulling in some photos from my Pinterest board and mixing them with photos I have taken myself.
 Then, I print out the board so I can reference it while I am sketching to keep me on track with the feel of my design.